Customers who choose to sell through ThredUp can mail in their clothing for cash, and buyers can purchase used clothing for bargain basement prices.

 The internet has changed how we do almost everything — and that includes how we shop for clothes.
 Where you once had to schlep into a department store or your favorite consignment shop, all your shopping can be done from the comfort of your home these days.

-If you like the idea of saving big money on second-hand clothing from the better brands, then ThredUP may be exactly what you’re looking for.
 Not only can you save money, but you can shop for the exact brands and sizes you want.